tdolivierth7/realworld-cicd-pipeline-project/README.md

             (Note: The IP should be public as GitHub is outside of the AWS VPC where Jenkins server is hosted)
         - Click on Add webhook
             We do not need to change anything else.
-            Cintent Type * Should be kept with Default Value: application/x-www-form-urlencoded
+            Content Type * Should be kept with Default Value: application/x-www-form-urlencoded

     - Back on the Jenkins Pipeline Configuration
     - Pipeline Definition: Select `Pipeline script from SCM`